Car Camera FAQ.

 Q. How long do the cameras record for?

 A. Most cameras will record for around Six minutes per GB of memory installed.
 Some will record for double this.
 See the individal page for the exact detail.
-With loop recording switched on, the camera will record indefinately by deleting older video when the memory runs low.
+With loop recording switched on, the camera will record indefinately by deleting older video when the memory runs low which makes them an ideal car security camera.

 Q. Which is the best in car camera?